 Hair transplant is useful only in those individuals of stage VII who have good hair characteristics.
 Two or more sessions may be used.
 Body hairs may be required for individuals desirous of high density or large coverage or both.

 Hair transplant is possible from stage II through VII.
 Advanced stages of baldness usually require more than one session to achieve maximum benefit.
 In selected individuals mega sessions can be planned to cover large areas in one go.
+Hair loss treatments work in early stages and can be a big help in preventing ongoing hair loss in male pattern baldness.

 After hearing and reading many good reports about Dr.sharad on the internet I travelled to India from England.
 The doctor and all of his staff made the experience very easy and pleasant.
 I was very satisfied with my operation which was far superior to my previous operation in Europe.